sumit-home2904/smart_time_field_picker/README.md

 # 📦 smart_time_field_picker
-A customizable Flutter plugin that provides a powerful TextFormField-based time picker with support for:
+A customizable Flutter plugin that provides a powerful SmartTimeField-based time picker with support for:

 ----